alanshaw/meteor-sinfo-xxi-talk/notes.md

 [what's happening?]
 - We didn't write much code at all
 - We didn't design a server side API or use any XHR
-- Meteor put a database in your browser
+- The "magic" Meteor did was to put a database in your browser
-- And keeps it in sync with the server side MongoDB
+- ...and keep it in sync with the server side MongoDB
 - All we did was tell Meteor there was a collection of things
-- Things in the collection appeared in the client database
+- Things in the collection of things in the server appeared in the collection of things on the client
 - Adding things to the client database appeared in the server database, and in databases of other connected clients!

-OMG!
+[erhmahgerd]

 [Collection code]
 - Define a collection